If you just purchased a chinchilla, you may be curious about how you bathe a chinchilla and if they can get wet or not.

 Pretty simple right?

-Most of the time your chinchilla will groom themselves.
+Most of the time, as far as other hygiene care your chinchilla will groom themselves.

 At the end of the day, taking care of a chinchilla is easy.

-It’s one of the reasons they make such fantastic pets.
+It’s one of the reasons they make such good pets.

 Always avoid water on or around your chinchilla, and you will be just fine.